trodemaster/macos-function-key-remap-script-launch/README.md

 ![Keyboard preferences enabling standard function keys](screenshot/function-key-toggle.png?raw=true "Keyboard Preferences")

 # Install skhd
 If you use brew then ```brew install skhd```.
 Alternately cloning from github and building with Xcode was problem free.
 Just rember to install the launchd .plist & put the binary someplace useful in the $PATH.
+Make sure the .skhdrc file starts with a dot and lives in your user's home directory.

 ```
 sudo cp skhd/bin/skhd /usr/local/bin/